 WHAT IS FILAMENT?

-Velleman offers an extended range of filament types to suit your every need and preference.
+Whadda offers an extended range of filaments to suit your every need and preference.